-Board and lodging will be provided and paid for by the Council of Europe at the European Youth Centre Budapest.
+Board and lodging will be provided and paid for by the Council of Europe and the Anna Lindh Foundation at the European Youth Centre Budapest.

-2 Morocco, Algeria, Tunisia, Egypt, Jordan, Israel, Palestinian Authority; Lebanon, Syria and Turkey.
+&lt;sup>2 Morocco, Algeria, Tunisia, Egypt, Jordan, Israel, Palestinian Authority; Lebanon, Syria and Turkey.